 - Did you refuse a breath or blood test?

-- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Christian County, MO area after 30 days.
+- First-Time DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Christian County, MO after 30 days.

-- Second DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Christian County, MO DWI/DUI was within the last 5 years.
+- Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Christian County, MO DWI/DUI was within the last 5 years.

 The Combs Waterkotte DWI administrative hearing lawyers have over 40 years of experience, successfully handling 10,000+ cases like yours in Christian County, MO and across Missouri.
 Contact us right away to fight for your driving privileges and get the legal defense you need in Christian County, MO.